 Cost | ‘Renewable-energy advocates talk of a “tipping-point” at which renewables become cheap enough to drive fossil fuels out of the electricity mix.
 To hear them talk about falling costs, you would think the world was almost there (see chart).
-Yet excluding hydropower, renewables still produce only 8% of the world’s electricity, and far less of the energy needed for heating, cooling and transport, which are harder to decarbonise,’ says The Economist.4The Economist Special Report on The geopolitics of Energy, March 17th 2018.
+Yet excluding hydropower, renewables still produce only 8% of the world’s electricity, and far less of the energy needed for heating, cooling and transport, which are harder to decarbonise,’ (The Economist Special Report, The geopolitics of Energy, March 17th 2018).

 ‘A new book, “The Geopolitics of Renewables”, edited by Daniel Scholten of Delft University of Technology in the Netherlands, argues that the clearest losers [in the move to renewables] will be those blessed with ample fossil-fuel reserves and those who bet on oil for too long without reforming their economies.
 The book also notes that, whereas in the traditional energy system the main constraint is scarcity, with abundant renewables it is variability.
-This could be mitigated by cross-border energy trade, but that, too, could cause arguments,’ says The Economist.6The Economist Special Report on The geopolitics of Energy, March 17th 2018.
+This could be mitigated by cross-border energy trade, but that, too, could cause arguments,’ (The Economist Special Report, The geopolitics of Energy, March 17th 2018).